 Neoconservative leader and then president George W. Bush, giving reasons for the 9/11 attacks, did not speculate about any of that, instead deploying audacious propaganda effective to this day: ‘They hate our freedoms.’
 America, according to Bush, reflected everything that conservative foreign societies and their extremists hate––to where they, at risk of an annihilating US response, will attack for that reason alone.
 This propaganda, deployed at the top level, assumed many forms once it percolated to the ground.

-As recently as during the Israeli and US attacks on Iran––22 years later––mutated variants of Bush’s propaganda find space in popular US programming.
-Iranian public realities are contrasted with lionised American ideals: the freedom to not wear a headscarf, the freedom to wear skirts, the freedom of speech, pursuit of individual liberties including those pertaining to sexual preference and gender.
+As recently as during the Israeli and US attacks on Iran—22 years later—mutated variants of Bush’s propaganda find space in popular US programming.
+Iranian public realities are contrasted with lionised American ideals: the freedom to not wear a headscarf, the freedom to wear skirts, the freedom of speech, pursuit of individual liberties including those related to sexual preference and gender.
 The narrative is that Muslim hardliners with nuclear ambitions have evil designs on the US because they cannot bear to witness the unfolding of an advanced society.

-As seen with Iran, the allegation of hating American freedoms serves aggression as well––proving to serve not just as an explanation for the US suffering aggression, but also a reason to carry it out without provocation.
+As seen with Iran, the allegation of hating American freedoms serves aggression as well—providing not just as an explanation for the US suffering aggression, but also a reason to carry it out without provocation.

 However, there is a workaround.
 Bush’s messaging needs a single adjustment to become truthful.
 To replace the domestic freedoms he referred to with the geopolitical freedoms the US enjoys in reality would make his statement legitimate.

-Within international law mandated by the UN charter, of which the US has positioned itself as the muscle and guarantor, American and Israeli military forays––brief, extended or permanent––are in innumerable instances illegal.
+Within international law mandated by the UN charter, of which the US has positioned itself as the muscle and guarantor, American and Israeli military forays—brief, extended or permanent—are in innumerable instances illegal.
 The true and ‘blowback’-causing American freedoms are technically criminal freedoms.
-The freedom to hang presidents only rests with the US.
+The freedom to hang presidents rests with the US alone.
 The freedom to violently abolish foreign political cultures, often against the will of its own allies and to visible commercial benefit, is the deadly exceptionalism the US practices in reality.

-The root of current US-Iran tensions lies in the 1953 CIA overthrow of Iran’s democratically-elected president Mohammad Mosaddegh, followed by the installation of a monarchical police state.
-This enabled the removal of Mossadeq’s oil reforms.
+The root of current US-Iran tensions lies in Operation Ajax, the 1953 CIA overthrow of Iran’s democratically-elected president Mohammad Mosaddegh, followed by the installation of a monarchical police state.
+Done at the behest of BP, then known as the Anglo-Iranian Oil Company, it was aimed at the removal of Mosaddegh’s oil reforms.
 In other words, tensions began with, as always and without exception, the American freedom to tamper with nations.

 No ads.
 No paywalls.
 No corporate control.